bagaturchess/VisualBytecode/README.md

 The very initial versions of this project were handed over as a diploma work in the university.
 That is why I have decided to use MIT License for the project.

+# Running the program
+The project structure is an eclipse based project, which can be directly imported into the Eclipse IDE.
+The main class is com.fmi.bytecode.annotations.gui.graphical.mainframe.AnnotationToolGUI.

+You can download also the standalone version from releases section, which needs only Java installed to run.

 # Author

 The author of the project is <a href="https://www.linkedin.com/in/topchiyski/">Krasimir Topchiyski</a>.